 Happily married senior couples are more likely to enjoy good mental and physical health.
 You can care for each other, often easing the burden on family members or the need to move into assisted living.
-Seniors feel healthier and younger, according to a Psychology Today article by Nancy Kalish, professor emeritus of psychology at California State University, Sacramento.
-They exercise together and motivate each other to eat healthier, take medication on schedule and make regular health care appointments.
+Seniors feel healthier and younger when they are married.
+The main reason is that couples exercise together and motivate each other to eat healthier, ensure they each take their medication on schedule, and make regular health care appointments.

 Caring for each other reduces health costs.
 If you are a widow or widower, Social Security survivor benefits are not denied if you wait until at least age 60 to marry, according to the Social Security Administration.
-Family members may worry that your marriage will disrupt inheritances, so Kalish suggests that you have a frank discussion about finances with your kids.
+Family members may worry that your marriage will disrupt inheritances, so it's a good idea to have a frank discussion about finances with your kids.
 Set up provisions in a will or through a prenuptial agreement to ease concerns.
 Once financial concerns are addressed, the kids often have an easier time adjusting to a new spouse.

 Love and Happiness